draylark/PrJManager-Frontend/README.md

 This project is designed to work alongside [PrJExtension](https://marketplace.visualstudio.com/items?itemName=cclmal.prjextension)
  – a custom VSCode extension for interacting with PrJManager directly from the editor.

+ ## 🔌 VSCode Integration

+This project is designed to work alongside:

+- **[PrJExtension](https://marketplace.visualstudio.com/items?itemName=cclmal.prjextension)** – A custom Visual Studio Code extension that allows remote interaction with PrJManager directly from the editor.
+- **[PrJConsole](https://www.npmjs.com/package/prjconsole)** – An interactive in-editor console that communicates with PrJExtension, allowing the execution of real-time commands and enhancing the development workflow from within VSCode.

+These tools together create a seamless development experience, connecting the code editor with the backend project management platform in real time.

 🤝 Contributing